-Status Line Pictograms Pictogram Pictogram Description 00 Raised tag axle DPF Regeneration inhibited Confirms that IVN regeneration inhibit function is active because the vehicle is inside a geofence.
-When flashing, this pictogram indicates an IVN issue inhibiting regeneration as well.
-TEST Test mode Indicate that the vehicle test mode has been initiated manually.
+Status Line Pictograms Pictogram Pictogram Description Raised tag axle DPF Regeneration inhibited Confirms that IVN regeneration inhibit function is active because the vehicle is is a geofence.
+When flashing, this pictogram indicates an IVN issue in regeneration as well.
+Test mode Indicate that the vehicle test mode has been initiated manually.
 Entrance door interlock Confirms that the entrance door interlock is enabled.